laithdarras/Visualize-Chatbot-Data-to-Inform-Business-Decisons/README.md

 The Twitter Chatbot is utilized to converse with users.
 This AI-based tool can assist a large number of individuals by responding to their inquiries about pertinent matters.
 NLP is applied with the Twitter Chatbot Data to make it machine-understandable using particular algorithms.
 To help machines interpret the tweets' language or sentences, more info is supplied to each one.

 ## Situation
+Analyze the given data set from Twitter based on a chatbot with several different companies.
+## Task
+Implement Data Exploration, Data Visualization, and Data Cleaning methods to figure out which company is the most interactive with their customers.
+## Action
+Layed out a blueprint on how I would be able to connect and analyze the top 10 companies.
+Programmed the graphs and charts to display the information.
+## Result
+Discovered Amazon has been the most interactive with their customers.
+Followed by Apple, then Uber.
+Spotify was very close with Uber.
+Delta is over Tesco on Monday, Tuesday, Thursday, Friday, Saturday and Sunday.
+Tesco is over Delta only on Wednesday.
+American Air is over T-Mobile on Monday, Thursday, Saturday and Sunday.
+T-Mobile is over American Air on Tuesday, Wednesday and Friday.
+Comcast is over British Airways on Monday, Tuesday, Wednesday, Friday, Saturday and Sunday.
+British Airways is over Comcast only on Thursday.
+Overall, Amazon has the highest interactive rate with the users.